 At Woodruff Wood we love red squirrels (who doesn't?!) and feel extremely privledged to have a small population resident in our wood.
 So we'd like to share some of our photos, findings and observations with you.
 However, be warned, it's not all good news as the continual threat of grey squirrels moving into the wood means that our reds are at risk.
 Read on to find out more and to look at how you too can help protect red squirrels.

 At Woodruff Wood squirrel feeders provide a vital source of additional food for our resident reds.
 The images below were taken with a wildlife camera and offer a fabulous insight into one of our red squirrels quest for a snack!

-Supplementary feeding (in addition to all the natural food present) has been found to be of vital help to our local Reds.
-We've found that their favourite foods are peanuts in shell and hazelnuts (although you may find that your Reds prefer other mixes).
+Supplementary feeding (in addition to all the natural food present) has been found to be of vital help to our local reds.
+We've found that their favourite foods are peanuts in shell, sunflower seeds and hazelnuts.

 Take a look at the following two images taken of the same feeder:

 Both photos were taken with our wildlife camera and clearly show that at least two different individuals are using the same feeder.